 The password: Just before Jesus makes his final approach to Jerusalem, he sends two people into a nearby village.
 The two disciples are instructed to go into the village and, as soon as they get there, they "will find a donkey tied and a colt with her."
 They are to take this donkey and colt.
 If anyone were to ask them about it, they are to give the "secret password" and say, "The Lord has need of them."

 It appears there was a network of Jesus supporters operating "under the radar."
 This network of Jesus supporters reaches even to a village just outside Jerusalem.
 The Galilee-based Jesus movement reaches even into Judea, even to the very gates of the city of Jerusalem itself!

 Mark has a longer episode here in which the two disciples are questioned, say the password, and are then cleared to take a single colt.
 Matthew shortens the exchange.
 The custodians of the donkey and colt are told only that "the Lord" needs the animals.

 In this passage, Matthew, for the first time, directly associates Jesus as king.
 (The magi were looking for the "king of the Jews" in 2:3, but here the association is more explicit.)
-Jesus is treated as a royal figure throughout.
+Jesus is treated as a royal figure throughout this episode.
 He doesn't get on the donkey.
 He is "sat" on it by others.
 Therefore, when Jesus' secret followers in the nearby village hear that "the Lord needs them," from Matthew's perspective, that is enough to say.

 Riding on two animals at once: